Halifax f.p.: Background

 The series follows the career of Dr. Jane Halifax (Rebecca Gibney), a forensic psychiatrist.
 Her qualifications in the series are listed as MBBS (Melb.) and FRANZCP.
 Halifax is Melbourne-based and is shown living at Jensen House on Swanston Street opposite the State Library of Victoria.
 Her offices are shown as located in Causeway House on Little Collins Street.
-An only child, her mother, Angela Halifax, lives alone, and her deceased father, John Halifax (1935-1991), was a barrister who enjoyed magic as a hobby.
+An only child, her mother, Angela Halifax (Robyn Nevin), lives alone, and her deceased father, John Halifax (1935-1991), was a barrister who enjoyed magic as a hobby.

 In episodes 1-7 and 9, she owns and drives a Jaguar Mark 2 (although she drives a modern convertible in episode 8 and later a Saab 900 NG).
 In episode 1, a book she wrote as an undergraduate (The Preppie Rapist) is mentioned in a court case where she appears as an expert.
 In episode 5, Halifax mentions returning from a stint in the US helping out the FBI.
 In episode 6, it is mentioned that she was 'burnt' by a relationship she had with a married professor while studying in the US.
-In episode 16, Halifax undergoes a colposcopy and a cone biopsy due do abnormal cell growth (a medical issue common in her father’s family).
+In episode 16, Halifax undergoes a colposcopy and a cone biopsy due do abnormal cell growth (a medical issue common in her father's family).

 Episodes

+Series overview

 Telemovies listed chronologically by series, with release dates by the Australian Television archive.

-Series 1
+Series 1 (1994–1995)

-Series 2
+Series 2 (1996)

 Note: Episode 2 was aired after 3.

-Series 3
+Series 3 (1997–1998)

-Series 4
+Series 4 (1999)

 Note: Episode 2 was aired after 3.